 Buying a home is expensive.
 Now isn't a good time to buy.
 Maybe there’s some truth to these scary home buying myths.
 Or, maybe they’re voices in your head discouraging you from what's possible.
 Either way, there are home buying myths people relate to when maybe they shouldn’t.

-Move past these five home buying myths and start seeing just how affordable homeownership is!
+Move past these eight home buying myths and start seeing just how affordable homeownership is!

 1. You need to make a 20% down payment

 No, you do not have to make a 20% down payment.
 Times have changed, and there are loan programs designed with first-time home buyers in mind.
 Even if you are ready to make a large down payment, it still may be in your best interest to weigh all options.

 Apply for down payment assistance.
 Check with state and local agencies.
 They can offer grants or loans.
 And, you don’t have to be a first-time home buyer to qualify!

 Go with mortgage insurance.
 Mortgage insurance can increase your purchase power and allow you to keep your hard-earned money in savings.
 Plus if you choose a loan program with private mortgage insurance, it can be canceled once you reach a certain loan-to-value (LTV).